Ayodhya: More pleas filed seeking review of verdict

 "The court erred in not considering that there was a dedication of the mosque which was self-evident from the inscriptions," it said, adding, "the judgment erred in holding that the waqf was not established by 'user' though continuous possession and prayer were shown at all times."

-"It also wrongly assumed that prayers did not take place at mosque before 1857 but used 1857 onwards alone as relevant," one of the review petitions said.
+"It also wrongly assumed that prayers did not take place at the mosque before 1857 but used 1857 onwards alone as relevant," one of the review petitions said.

 217 page petition filed in SC seeking review of Ayodhya verdict